 This has the array representation heap = [29, 24, 13, 22, 17, 11, 8, 19, 10, 5, 3] and the following transformation we performed is as follows:

-Why and When Heapifying Is a Good Idea
+Why and When to Heapify a Tree

 In summary, heapifying a tree is important since it allows us to benefit from the favorable properties of the heap data structure.
 Heap data structures can significantly speed up these algorithmic tasks.
-Heaps also have applications such as min/max searching, order statististics, and finding the shortest paths.
+Heaps also have applications such as min/max searching, order statistics and finding the shortest paths.
 An order statistic corresponds to the Kth smallest (or largest) value in a collection of items.
 This has applications in tasks such as quickly finding the median in an array.
 It is generally useful any time you need to repeatedly select largest or smallest values from a collection of items which is the case with priority queues and order statistics.